Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 4. Use Vertex Data Labeling for unstructured data.

 #### Vertex AI Feature Store
-1. Search Vertex AI Feature Store.
+1. Search Vertex AI Feature Store.<br>
 1.1.
-Search to see if a feature already exists.
+Search to see if a feature already exists.<br>
 1.2.
-Fetch those features for your training labels using Vertex AI Feature Store's batch serving capability.
+Fetch those features for your training labels using Vertex AI Feature Store's batch serving capability.<br>
-2. Create a new feature.
+2. Create a new feature.<br>
 2.1.
-Create a new feature using your Cloud Storage bucker or BigQuwry location.
+Create a new feature using your Cloud Storage bucker or BigQuwry location.<br>
 2.2.
-Fetch raw data from your data lake and write your scripts to perform feature processing.
+Fetch raw data from your data lake and write your scripts to perform feature processing.<br>
 2.3.
 Join the feature values and the new feature values.
-Merging those feature values produces the training data set.
+Merging those feature values produces the training data set.<br>
 2.4.
-It is a solution for online serving of the features to online prediction use cases.
+It is a solution for online serving of the features to online prediction use cases.<br>
 2.5.
 You can share features among others in the organization for their own ML models.

 ### Best Practices for Training